Which term is used to describe a structure farther from the midline?

 Prepare for the Natural Science 2 (NAS 2) Exam with detailed quizzes, flashcards, and multiple-choice questions.
 Each question includes hints and explanations to enhance understanding and readiness.

-The term used to describe a structure that is farther from the midline is "lateral."
-In anatomical terminology, the midline refers to an imaginary line that divides the body into equal left and right halves.
-A structure that is located towards the side of the body, away from this midline, is considered lateral.
-For instance, the arms are lateral to the torso, as they extend outward from the centerline of the body.
+The term that describes a structure that is farther from the midline of the body is "lateral."
+In anatomical terminology, the midline refers to the imaginary vertical line that divides the body into equal right and left halves.
+Structures that are located towards the side, or away from this midline, are referred to as lateral.

 Subscribe